megumiteam/iemoto/index.md

 grunt
 ```

-## Minifying css and javascripts with gulp
+## About compiling SASS and verifying JavaScript code with gulp

 When you've edited `.js` and `.scss`, command this.